-Therefore, in various ways, Bob's words or actions as shown in the novel, are either supporting, developing, or showing inadequacies or errors of the two supplementary historical readings about racism one by MLK and the other by Washington.
-In MLK`s reading, the major theme is on the important nonviolence methods that can be used to help in solving the problem of racism.
+Therefore, in various ways, Bob's words or actions as shown in the novel, are either supporting, developing, or showing inadequacies or errors of the two supplementary historical readings about racism by MLK and Washington.
+In MLK`s reading, the major theme is on the important nonviolence methods that can be used to help in solving racism.
 Additionally, he figured negative effects that can arise when violent methods are used.
-In the novel, Bob`s actions both opposed and supported MLK's ideas.
-This is because Bob's action showed that violence does not solve any problem but only creates more problems as claimed by MLK.
+In the novel, Bob`s actions both opposed and supported MLK's ideas because Bob's action showed that violence does not solve any problem but only creates more problems as claimed by MLK.
 Contrarily, Bob's actions revealed that MLK's ideas in some ways are one-sided as they only focus on the positive outcomes that may arise from his nonviolence methods but do not highlight any negatives that may arise.
-On the other hand, Washington issued a speech to African-Americans people where he addressed the reason why they should focus on working together with all races, earn respect, and acquire training as one way of gaining respect from white people.
+On the other hand, Washington issued a speech to African Americans where he addressed the reason why they should focus on working together with all races, earn respect, and acquire training as one way of gaining respect from white people.
 Bob`s action can help to strengthen his point that when people from other races pull against you, results tend to be negative on individuals, organizations, and development.

-Work Cited
+Works Cited

-""Nonviolence and Racial Justice"."
-The Martin Luther King, Jr., Research and Education Institute, 11 Dec.
-2018, https://kinginstitute.stanford.edu/king-papers/documents/nonviolence-and-racial-justice
+Himes, Chester B. If he hollers let him go.
+NV: New American Library, 1971.

-"Booker T. Washington Delivers the 1895 Atlanta Compromise Speech."
-History Matters: The U.S. Survey Course on the Web, http://historymatters.gmu.edu/d/39/
+King Jr, Martin Luther.
+"Nonviolence and racial justice."
+Christian Century 74.6 (1957): 165-67.

-"SuperSummary."
-SuperSummary, www.supersummary.com/if-he-hollers-let-him-go/summary/.
+Louis R. Harlan, ed., The Booker T. Washington Papers, Vol. 3, (Urbana: University of Illinois Press, 1974), 583–587.